 Less than an hour away from the Adelaide CBD lies the Langhorne Creek wine region.
 Where is Langhorne Creek?
 Glad you asked.
-Just a little past Strathalbyn and you will find this fantastic area filled with some breathtaking spots to explore.
-You may have been and done the Barossa or sea and vinesed Mclaren Vale to death, but fortunately you have many great wineries to visit and test out in Langhorne Creek.
+Just a little past Strathalbyn and you will find this fantastic area filled with some breathtaking, often quieter spots to explore.
+You’d be forgiven for thiking this is Adelaide Hills, it actually falls into Fleurieu Peninsula, but is located between Adelaide Hills and Lake Alexandrina.

-It will be tough to beat Kimbolton Wines after we popped in for a mid week long lunch and the first thing you will notice is how cool the cellar door looks.
-Built in December 2018, they have built almost directly on top of the vineyard a cracker of a facility made from shipping containers.
+Built in December 2018, directly on top of the vineyard, Kimbolton is a fun yet sophisticated venue made from shipping containers!
 Giving you the feel of being right amongst the vines, with a terrific deck up top and opening windows where you can sit and eat cheese and drink wine until your heart is content (or your belly is full….either or).

-The views are magnificent, the food was locally sourced, the wine disappeared way too quick, the staff were absolutely lovely and we had to drag ourselves away from the views.
-There are plenty of good wineries to pick from in Adelaide, but not many where the kids have as much fun as the parents.
+The food was locally sourced, the wine disappeared way too quick, the staff were honestly just legends and we had to drag ourselves away from the magnificent views, especially the top viewing deck.
+There are plenty of good wineries to pick from in South Australia, but not many where the kids have as much fun as the parents.